holhar/java-dev-kb/training/src/main/java/de/holhar/java_dev_kb/training/concurrency/ch04_composing_objects/README.md

 ---

-You cannot ensure thread safety without understanding an object's invariants and postconditions.
+You cannot ensure thread safety without understanding an object's invariants and post-conditions.
 Constraints on the valid values or state transitions for state variables can create atomicity and encapsulation requirements.